 With that out done, I moved to the next order of business: making two orange and black beanies using Kim Dori’s “Spiky Beanie” pattern.

-I had had fantasies of finishing them both today and getting them out in the afternoon mail, but reality intruded, and although I did not get either of them done, I did get myself past what has been for me the difficult part not only on the first hat, but the second hat as well:
+And because I am I woman with a mission I had had fantasies that I would ” finish both beanies and get them out in the afternoon mail — and complete “the mission.”
+But reality intruded, and although I did not get either beanie done, I did get myself past what has been for me the difficult part not only on the first hat, but the second hat as well: